 Low risk of attack by domestic and/or transnational terrorist groups exists throughout the country.
 Targets may include public places and events, including those frequented by tourists, and transportation systems.

 High risk of petty crime exists throughout the country, especially in airports, at markets, and in crowded places.
-Theft of valuables from unattended vehicles is common.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.